-Receivable from sale of assets pertains to the unpaid portion of the total consideration from the sale of the Company's assets in 2016 to RLC.
+Receivable from sale of assets pertains to the unpaid portion of the total consideration from the sale of the Company's assets in 2016 to Robinsons Land Corporation (RLC), a related party under common ownership.

 Trade receivables pertains to rent receivables which are noninterest-bearing and are generally payable within thirty days.